The Student Exhibit at CBMA

 The Center for Byzantine Material Arts is hosting our first Student Icon Exhibit featuring our wonderful students work, both of drawings and icons.
 We hope every year to offer this very special exhibit for the Christmas season.
 Most icons are for sale.

 We are also offering a drawing for the icon of St Nicholas.
 Raffle tickets are $5 each, and you can buy as many as you want.
 The drawing will take place Dec 18th and the winner will be notified the same day.

-Pick-up: You can pick up your items anytime after the show concludes and when we are open after Dec 30th, but all must be picked up by Jan 9th, unless other arrangements have been made.
-All payments will be made to artisans by Jan 10th.
+Students Pick-up: You can pick up your icons anytime after the show concludes -Dec 30th, but all must be picked up by Jan 9th, unless other arrangements are made.
+All sales payments will be made to the artisans by Jan 10th.

 October 6, 7pm: First Friday lecture by a scholar or artist.
 Suggested donation: $10

 October 13 Opening–December 30: Student Exhibition—Calling All Students of Wayne Hajos, Karen Ward and Colette Kalvesmaki!
 We are hosting our first icon exhibit which can include other icons and drawings of icons you have done since your instruction.
 Deadline for entry: October 1st.

 October 14-Intensive Drawing Class I for beginners with Karen Ward.
 Time: Saturday at 10-4.
 Cost $130.00

 October 27, Friday at 5:30–8pm: Student Exhibition Opening & Reception—A special reception will be held to honor our first student icon exhibit.
 Invite your friends, neighbors, church members, co-workers and family!
 Whoever has the most guests wins a CBMA t-shirt of your choice.
 Also, raffle tickets will be available for a St. Nicholas Icon $5 a piece.

 October 28th-Drawing II with Karen Ward.
 Time: Saturday at 10-4.
 Cost $130.00